WorkWave Privacy Statement

 An individual or entity seeking access, or who or which seeks to correct, amend, or delete inaccurate data may do so by making any required changes directly through use of WorkWave’s products and services or direct his query to the applicable WorkWave Customer (the data controller).
 In the event of any difficulties doing so, please contact the customer support address applicable to the product or service (or if that does not adequately address the matter, please contact email@example.com).
 If a Customer requests the removal of data we will respond within a reasonable timeframe.

-We will retain personal data we process on behalf of our Customers for as long as needed to provide services to our Customer.
+We will retain personal data we process on behalf of our Customers for as long as needed to provide services to our Customer and thereafter for so long as we have a reasonable business purpose to retain such data, in any case not to exceed applicable statutes of limitation for contractual claims.
 WorkWave will retain this personal information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 How We Use Information